Insect Ingestion Insights: Is It Safe If My Dog Ate a Bug?

 Keep Your Garden Safe

 Regularly inspect your garden for nests of stinging insects.
 Use pet-friendly pest control methods to reduce the number of potentially harmful bugs.
+In hot weather, it also helps to keep water available for your dog and watch for signs of overheating.

 Training

 Train your dog to respond to commands like "leave it" to prevent them from eating things they shouldn't.
+If you have a busy household, these habits pair well with pet-friendly safety tips for your home.

 Regular Deworming

 Since some bugs can carry parasites, ensure your dog is on a regular deworming schedule as recommended by your vet.
+A pet temperature monitor can also support at-home observation when your dog seems off.

 Myths vs. Facts